issei-617/NT-MA1-Arduino-Pi-MacAdapter/README.md

 ## Usage

 (1) Wire as above.
-(2) Burn program() to Arduino Leonardo with Arduino IDE.
+(2) Burn program(keyboardEmulator.ino) to Arduino Leonardo with Arduino IDE.
-(3) Execute the program() on the Raspberrypi.
+(3) Execute the program(getTenAndMouse.py) on the Raspberrypi.
 Then, it starts monitoring the input from NT-MA1.
 (It is easier to connect to the Raspberrypi via ssh from the PC.)
 (4) Open the serial monitor of Arduino IDE.
-As written in the code, the communication speed is 19200.
+As written in the code, the communication speed is 19200.（Caution!!Mouse movement is quite slow and impractical.）